opus-research/jgit/Documentation/technical/reftable.md

 reference, some may be pointed to be a couple of references, and very few (if any) are pointed to by more than 7 references.

+A special case exists when `cnt_3 = 0` and `cnt_large = 0`: there
+are no `block_delta`, but at least one reference starts with this abbreviation.
+A reader that needs exact reference names must scan all references to find which specific references have the desired object.
+Writers should use this format when the `block_delta` list would have overflowed the file's `block_size` due to a high number of references pointing to the same object.

 The first `block_delta` is the absolute block identifier counting from the start of the file.
-The offset of that block can be obtained by `block_delta[0] * block_size`.
+The position of that block can be obtained by `block_delta[0] * block_size`.
 Additional `block_delta` entries are sorted ascending and relative to the prior entry, e.g.  a reader would
 perform: